EndlesNights/ambientdoors/README.md

 ## Change Log

+**Version 2.2.2**

+*Fixed minnor issue where default values where not being set properly.

 **Version 2.2.1**

 *Issue where the default sounds where not being pulled propperly while doing jingle door check.
 * Clean up code little